A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Extension to multistep methods

 Recalling from (\ref{def:matrix_P_gen}) that $\mathcal{\widehat{P}}^2=I_n\otimes \overline{q}_0(A) + P_n \otimes \overline{q}_1(A) + \cdots + P_n^l \otimes \overline{q}_l(A)$ and also note that $P_n=T_{(n,1)}[\cos{(x)}]$, we have

 One can further show by direct computations that $\widehat{\mathcal{R}}_1$ has the following structure where $*$ represents a nonzero entry, since such a block structure is determined by the last term ${R}_{(l)} \otimes \overline{q}_l(A)$.
-Namely, it is a block matrix with two blocks in the two corners and each block is of size $(l-1)m \times (l-1)m$.
+Namely, it is a block matrix with in the \corr{Southeast and Northwest corners} and the block is of size {$lm \times lm$}.

-We can now examine the structure of the matrix $\widehat{\mathcal{C}}^2-\widehat{\mathcal{P}}^2$.
-By (\ref{def:matrix_C_gen}), we have
+We can now examine the structure of the matrix ${ \widehat{\mathcal{T}}^{\top} \widehat{\mathcal{T}}}-\widehat{\mathcal{P}}^2$.
+By (\ref{eqn:matrix_gen}), we have \corr{